cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 # Linux Containers

 Linux containers are very popular this days, they offer a way to isolate, deploy and manage application, the first time I hear the term was difficult for me to understand what's really behind the scene, how it works?
 I started to hear a bunch of terms like CGroups and Linux Namespaces, none of this terms ringed a bell for me.
 It wasn't until I found this [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) of [Liz Rice](https://twitter.com/lizrice) that all the piece fell together, I was so happy to get an idea of what technology was involved that I decide to investigate my self and replicate the examples of the talk using Linux lingua franca, C. The advantages of doing it this way is that I learned a lot about Linux inner workings.
-As a part of this adventure I decided to document this and write this article for people want to start hacking with Linux containers.
+As a part of this adventure I decided to document this and write this article for people who are interested in magic behind containers.